Pete: I am curious as to how you predict a flood date of 2900 BC.

 Archaeologists have found no signs of warfare among the Ubaid culture based in southern Mesopotamia from 5500 BC to 4000 BC.
 The houses were elaborate but no overt status symbols were found.
 The people lived a quiet and simple life.
 The garden that God planted would have taken time to root and grow etc. so there’s a good margin for Yahweh to have been active from around 5500 BC in that area.

 Adam was taken to the garden where he began his job of looking after the trees.
+"The Lord God took the man and put him in the Garden of Eden to work it and take care of it" (Gen 2:15).

 The Ubaid people designed their rectangular temple buildings to align with the cardinal points of the compass.
 The earliest temple at Eridu had a simple offering table or altar.
 Adam’s son Abel offered some of the firstborn of his flock as an offering (perhaps on that table,) which pleased Yahweh.
 Cain brought some fruit of his crops to offer, which didn’t please Yahweh.